Here are 111 ideas (actually, 305! 🙂 for Growth Hacking (GH).

 - Use Yahoo Answers and Quora to find the audience’s questions, and answer them in your blogs.
 Use digital marketing to promote the blog postings.

-- Create profiles in all social sites
+- Create profiles in all social sites.

 - Use Yahoo Answers and Quora to find questions and turn them into tweets with #hashtags and the URL.
 Create 300 tweets in two hours.
 Use bulk upload in Hootsuite to schedule the tweets over a year in Twitter, Facebook, Instagram, etc.

 - Use content marketing to create visibility.
 Write books, blog articles, video, etc. Offer free chapter or white paper in exchange for an email.
 Use digital marketing to promote these.
+Look at your niche in Amazon.
+If the most recent book was published two or three years ago, write a book.
+As the newest book, you will be at the top.

 - Make the offer.
 On the last page of your book, white papers, articles, etc., include a page about your product or service.